Jerome-Saltmarsh/neural_stream/README.md

 It provides an interface exactly like a normal stream to make it easy to pickup for anyone already familiar with streams however with several key differences.

-1. **Not Type Bound** \n Unlike a regular stream a neural stream is not bound to a specific type.
+1. **Not Type Bound** Unlike a regular stream a neural stream is not bound to a specific type.
 This allows the user to manage all their events from a single stream.

 2. **Automatic Event Chaining**